June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 Why try it

-It’s accessible, widely used, and offers clear language for personality differences—useful for workplaces, campuses, and personal planning.
+It’s accessible, widely used, and gives clear language for personality differences—useful for workplaces, campuses, and personal planning.

 2. VIA Character Strengths Survey